ObjectBoxPC/dwarves-days/README.md

 The `SETS` variable is an array of sets based on the original comic, as analyzed by [explain xkcd](https://explainxkcd.com/wiki/index.php/1417:_Seven).

 The result set is an array of objects each containing a `setName` and an `itemName`.
+In TypeScript each item is represented using the `ResultItem` interface.
 For example:

 ```
+import { ResultItem } from 'dwarves-days';
-[
+const randomSet: ResultItem[] = [
 	{ setName: 'Seven Seas', itemName: 'Gulf of Mexico' },
 	{ setName: 'colors of the rainbow', itemName: 'green' },
 	{ setName: 'seven seals', itemName: 'fifth seal' },